okaysee/learnJS/syllabus.md

-A (working) syllabus for learning JavaScrip
+A (working) syllabus for learning JavaScript
 ============================================

 Doing: